I just traveled to five countries in Europe in two weeks. That might sound like a lot, but people always do it in Europe!

-Whether your trip is two weeks or two months, travelers often have a tendency to want to experience it all.
+Whether your trip is two weeks or two months, travelers often want to experience it all.

-If you love a spot after you get a taste of it, make a plan to return someday to experience more of it!
-Europe is a magical place, and if you make traveling there a priority, it won’t be the last time you get to spend two weeks experiencing so many of the different cultures that this one corner of the world has to offer.
+If you love a spot after you get a taste of it, plan to return someday to experience more of it!
+Europe is a magical place, and if you make traveling there a priority, it won’t be the last time you spend two weeks experiencing so many different cultures that this one corner of the world has to offer.

 By Chris Luecke

 Use these BMT-approved travel resources to plan your best budget-friendly trip yet!

 Flights – Learn our tried and true strategies for finding the cheapest flights.